anseki/readline-sync/README.md

 ```

 If the matched property is not found in the Object, a `_` property is chosen, and the function as the value of this property is called with a parsed Array as an argument list of the function.
 Note that this includes a command-name.
 That is, the function looks like `function(command, arg1, arg2, ...) { ... }`.
-And if the Object doesn't have a `_` property, any command that the matched property is not found in the Object are refused.
+And if the Object doesn't have a `_` property, any command that the matched property is not found in the Object is refused.

 For example: